infi18/Custom-Cron-Job-Creator/README.md

 # Shell-Scripting-Loops
-The Repo contains loops like for, while, until performed in shell scripting
+The Repo contains loops like for, while, until, etc.
+Performed using bash shell